yousefelassal/quote-cron/README.md

 > Forgiveness is choosing to love.
 It is the first skill of self-giving love.

 > The supreme art of war is to subdue the enemy without fighting.

+> Reading, after a certain age, diverts the mind too much from its creative pursuits.
+Any man who reads too much and uses his own brain too little falls into lazy habits of thinking.